JCEF preview allows the most advanced rich preview of AsciiDoc content.

 Please update to IntelliJ 2020.3+ for best experience, as this fixes some limitations of earlier versions.

 The JCEF preview provides better HTML preview and additional features like scroll-to-view and opening links in the browser.
 As the preview is based on an up-to-date Google Chrome rendering engine, it offers in-par rendering compared to modern browsers.
 This includes rendering of fonts and SVGs.

 The JCEF preview doesn’t support the IntelliJ proxy configuration prior to 2021.1.
 Configuring a proxy for JCEF requires an IDE restart.
-Therefore, remote images in the preview will not show if you are behind a proxy.
+Therefore, remote images in the preview might not show if you are behind a proxy.
 See ‘Proxy issues with the JCEF preview’ for more information.